 It’s budget friendly

-A key point where cost is concerned is that engineered wood flooring is a more budget friendly option.
+A key point where cost is concerned is that engineered bamboo for your floors is a more budget friendly option.
 It looks just as good as solid wood does, but costs less to have it installed.
 Add to that all the other benefits, and it’s a win-win situation for your wallet.

 Engineered wood floors are easier to clean